caocmai/Rent-Out-Space/README.md

 ### Prerequisites

-Must have Flask and Python 2.7 installed to run code in IDE other can be accessed on heroku
+Must have Flask and Python 2.7 installed to run code in IDE, otherwise webpage can be accessed on heroku

 ### Installing